 Denver 911 provides Denver residents with special needs and disabilities numerous ways to communicate with 911, as well as a registry that helps ensure police provide appropriate response services during an emergency.

-In addition to TDD and TTY services, deaf and hard of hearing residents can now text or email Denver 911 to report emergency and non-emergency situations occurring in Denver and around the metro area.
+In addition to TDD and TTY services, deaf and hard of hearing and speech impaired residents can now text or email Denver 911 to report emergency and non-emergency situations occurring in Denver and around the metro area.

 Be sure to text or email the following information:

 The TDD is an electronic device for text communication with the deaf.
 The device uses a series of tones which allow users to communicate via a keyboard and telephone interface at 911.
 The deaf and hard of hearing community is encouraged to maintain a TDD machine to access 911 when a text pager or email is unavailable.

-Denver's 911 operators are trained on the use of the TDD and check all 911 hang-ups and “silent” phone calls or “open lines” using both voice and TDD commands to verify if a member of the deaf or hard of hearing community is on the line.
+Denver's 911 call takers are trained on the use of the TDD and check all 911 hang-ups and “silent” phone calls or “open lines” using both voice and TDD commands to verify if a member of the deaf or hard of hearing community is on the line.